 Active / Setup Complete Reference Information

 University approved quotation templates may be used for most circumstances with the exception of noted criteria.
-If a transaction meets one or more of these exceptions, please email firstname.lastname@example.org to initiate review of customer issued agreement.
-If a new university agreement is needed, please submit a request through the online form.
+If a transaction meets one or more of these exceptions, please email firstname.lastname@example.org to initiate a new agreement.

 Submit Fund 28/29 financial questions to your CCO assigned Area Accountant.